 NOTE 3: In case of the CHO with/without SN change or CHO with candidate SCG(s), the source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration, if configured, before step 1.

 2. If the candidate MN decides to keep the UE context in the SN, the candidate MN sends the SN Addition Request message to the SN including the SN UE XnAP ID as a reference to the UE context in the SN that was established by the source MN.
 If the candidate MN decides to change the SN allowing delta configuration, the candidate MN sends the SN Addition Request message to the candidate SN including the UE context in the source SN that was established by the source MN.
 Otherwise, the candidate MN may send the SN Addition Request message to the candidate SN including neither the SN UE XnAP ID nor the UE context in the source SN that was established by the source MN.
-Within the SN Addition Request message, the candidate MN also includes the CHO related information, i.e., the source MN ID and the MN UE XnAP ID in the source MN, in order to indicate that the SN Addition Preparation procedure is triggered in relation to a CHO and to enable the SN to identify requests related to the same UE.
+Within the SN Addition Request message, the candidate MN also includes the CHO related information, in order to indicate that the SN Addition Preparation procedure is triggered in relation to a CHO and to enable the SN to identify requests related to the same UE.
 In case of CHO with candidate SCG(s), the candidate MN also provides the candidate PSCells recommended by the candidate MN via the latest measurement results for the candidate SN(s) to choose and configure the candidate SCG cell(s), and provides the maximum number of PSCells that the candidate SN can prepare for the UE in the SN Addition Request message.

 NOTE 3a: The target MN and other potential target MNs may trigger the SN Addition Preparation procedure to the same (target) SN.